SLO-1700

 Fast wind

-slo fast wind This VCR had something which is unique among the Sony Betamax VCR's and that is the ability to unlace the tape and wind with the tape in side the cassette shell.
+This VCR had something which is unique among the Sony Betamax VCR's and that is the ability to unlace the tape and wind with the tape inside the cassette shell.
 This was the so called fast wind feature.
 To avoid the risk of tape damage it did not operate near the beginning or end of a tape.
 This is signalled by the orange LED on the front panel.
-Fast wind is now something that is common among VHS VCR's these days.
+Fast wind is now something that is common among VHS VCR's these days, also found on Sanyo models.

 Rear of the SLO-1700